gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-buildui.md

 3. Reload the application

-    Now the application should look modern and responsive.
-Try to resize browser window.
-If you make it narrower than 640 pixels you can see that draw panel hides the menu.
+    The application should now sport a modern look and be responsive.
+If you resize the browser window so that its width is below 640px the drawer panel should hide the menu.

     <img class='polymer-tutorial-screenshot' src='images/todo-list-05.png'>

-## Styling the app
+## Styling the App

-### Styling with CssResource
+### Styling with `CssResource`
-When using polymer widgets you can use GWT [GSS](http://www.gwtproject.org/doc/latest/DevGuideGssVsCss.html) parser as usual, and add styles to widgets or elements using the `{}` operator.
+When using Polymer widgets you can use GWT [GSS](http://www.gwtproject.org/doc/latest/DevGuideGssVsCss.html) parser as usual, and add styles to widgets or elements using the `{}` operator.

--  Change color of toolbar, style the heading text and the content panel:
+-  Change color of the toolbar, style the header text and the content panel:

             <ui:style>
               .toolbar {